gearglow/ReptiliaWithATwist/The List.md

 ### Hogwarts, Great Hall	1994/09/02	07:15

 The next day was a Friday, and the first day of classes.

 "History of Magic first thing? *And* double Potions?
-Great start to the year," Ron groused.
+Great start to the year," Ron groused as Professor McGonagall passed out the schedules.

-"At least we get a weekend right after," Elysia said, as she took a seat at the Gryffindor table next to Hermione.
+"At least we get a weekend right after," Elysia said, taking a seat at the Gryffindor table next to Hermione.

 "Ellie?
 Where were you this morning?"
 Hermione asked, handing Elysia her schedule.

-"Working out," Elysia answered, filling her plate.
+"Working out," Elysia answered as she filled her plate.
 In past years, she'd leaned towards the traditional pancakes, sausages, and other less-than-healthy breakfast foods, but this morning Hermione noticed a much more balanced selection.
 "Got into the habit over the summer.
-Especially with quidditch cancelled this year, I need it to burn off the stress."
+Especially with quidditch canceled this year, I need it to burn off the stress."

 "What're *you* stressed about?"
 Ron asked.
 "It's barely the first day back!"